kean/Nuke/README.md

 There is no built-in way to render those images, there are though two integrations available: [FLAnimatedImage](https://github.com/kean/Nuke-FLAnimatedImage-Plugin) and [Gifu](https://github.com/kean/Nuke-Gifu-Plugin) which are both fast and efficient.

-GIFs are not the most efficient format for transferring and displaying animated images.
-The current best practice is to [replace GIFs with videos formats](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/replace-animated-gifs-with-video/) (e.g. `mp4`, `webm`).
-There is a proof of concept available in the demo project.
+**Note:** `GIF` is not the most efficient format for transferring and displaying animated images.
+The current best practice is to [use short videos instead of GIFs](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/replace-animated-gifs-with-video/) (e.g. `MP4`, `WebM`).
+There is a PoC available in the demo project which uses Nuke to load, cache and dispay an `MP4` video.

 #### WebP